rsdoiel/antenna/columns.md

 date: 2025-05-29, from: Doc Searls (at Harvard), New Old Blog

+Here&#39;s how to save what&#39;s left.
+Newsweek: CVS is closing 277 stores.
 Wipe House.
 Nieman Lab: No more transcripts of Trump remarks on the White House website (and the old ones are gone, too).
 In case you weren&#39;t wondering.
 Jeffrey Epstein really did kill himself.
 For the reading list.
 Olaf Stapleton: Last And First Men.
-It&#39;s not simple.
-Lessig: Marshall on the (Maximalist) Unitary Executive Theory.
+It&#39;s [&#8230;]

 <br>